Atamol/Simple_Web_Server/README.md

-# Create simple web server
+# Simple web server
+This is a basic [Go](https://go.dev/) web server that responds with a greeting message based on the URL path.

 ## Usage